nodite/dify-oapi2/docs/knowledge/knowledge-plan.md

 Requirements:
 1. Create corresponding test files for each example category
 2. Validate all examples for correctness and safety
-3. Ensure comprehensive coverage of all 39 APIs
+3. Ensure comprehensive coverage of all 33 APIs (not 29)
+4. Verify examples/knowledge/README.md accuracy
+5. Test that all documented APIs have corresponding example files
+6. Verify all 33 APIs have corresponding test files
+7. Ensure test structure matches final API specifications
 ```

 ### Step 18: Create Comprehensive Integration Tests